transdigiware/blockchain/howto/ibp-console-create-app.md

 The connection profile that you downloaded from the {{site.data.keyword.blockchainfull_notm}} Platform console can be used to connect to your network only by using the Node.js (JavaScript and TypeScript) and Java Fabric SDKs.
 {: note}

 The application developer can use two programming models to interact with the network:

 **High-Level Fabric SDK APIs**

 Starting with Fabric v1.4, users can take advantage of a simplified application and smart contract programming model.
 The new model reduces the number of steps and amount of code that is required to submit a transaction.
 This model is only supported for applications that are written in **Node.js** and **Java**.

-If you want to take advantage of the new model, you can use this tutorial to complete the following actions on an {{site.data.keyword.blockchainfull_notm}} Platform network:
+If you want to take advantage of the High-Level Fabric SDK APIs, you can use this tutorial to complete the following actions on an {{site.data.keyword.blockchainfull_notm}} Platform network:

 - [Generate certificates for your application](/docs/blockchain?topic=blockchain-ibp-console-app#ibp-console-app-enroll) by using the SDK.
 - [Invoke a smart contract from the SDK](/docs/blockchain?topic=blockchain-ibp-console-app#ibp-console-app-invoke).